JasonAstuto-Amplify/JasonAstuto-Amplify/README.md

 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Interesting Projects
 - 📫 How to reach me ...
 JasonA@AmplifyCP.com
+- 📫 How to reach me ...
+JAson.Astuto@Gmail.com
 New line here
 Adding yet another line